Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 • visual field impairment

-At Optica Familiei, regular eye exams help you prevent complications and protect your vision in the long term.
+At Optica Familiei, regular optometric evaluations help you prevent complications and protect your vision long-term.

 How can you prevent vision loss?

-• compliance with the treatment prescribed by a specialist
+• adhering to the treatment prescribed by a specialist

-Cataracts and glaucoma are the main causes of vision loss, but when diagnosed early, they can be effectively managed.
-Accurate information and regular checkups are the best weapons in the fight for healthy vision.
+Cataracts and glaucoma are the leading causes of vision loss, but if diagnosed in time, they can be managed effectively.
+Proper information and regular check-ups are the best weapons in the fight for healthy vision.
 Optica Familiei – constant care for your eyes, at any age.

 Technology with style